Michigan Fatality Assessment and Control Evaluation

 Traumatic occupational deaths are not random events.
 Prevention of future work-related fatalities can be accomplished if information about the settings and circumstances in which the work-related death occurred and root causes are identified, and if practical and implementable prevention information is shared with stakeholders who can effect work practice changes in their workplaces.

 Surveillance and prevention activities of traumatic work-related deaths by the Michigan Fatality Assessment and Control Evaluation (MIFACE) research program began January 1, 2001.
-MIFACE, funded by the National Institute for Occupational Safety and Health (NIOSH), is a joint research project of Michigan State University College of Human Medicine's Occupational and Environmental Medicine Division and the Michigan Department of Licensing and Regulatory Affairs.
+MIFACE, funded by the National Institute for Occupational Safety and Health (NIOSH), is a joint research project of Michigan State University College of Human Medicine's Occupational and Environmental Medicine Division and the Michigan Department of Labor and Economic Opportunity (LEO).

 The purpose of the MIFACE surveillance project is threefold

 1) Identify types of industries and work situations where workers are dying from acute traumatic incidents